XplicitRecAI/XplicitRecAI/README.md

 ## 🎯 What Is XplicitRecAI?

-**XplicitRecAI** is a powerful desktop application that automatically records, detects, and edits Chaturbate streams using AI-powered object recognition.
+**XplicitRecAI** is a powerful desktop application that automatically records, detects, and edits Chaturbate and Stripchat streams using AI-powered object recognition.
 It's built for power users, content collectors, clip creators, and privacy-focused automation fans.

 > 📌 No logins.
 No accounts.
 No tracking.
-Just pure performance and control.

 ---

 ## ✨ Features

-- 🤖 **AI-Powered “Bate” Detection**
+- 🤖 **AI-Powered "Bate" Detection**
   Automatically captures hot scenes—no more scrubbing 3-hour replays.

 - ✂️ **Automatic Cutting & Merging**